apache/dubbo-go-samples/generic/README.md

 go run .
 ```

-The client uses direct URL connection (`client.WithURL`) to connect to the server and performs generic calls via `cli.NewGenericService`.
-It tests both Dubbo protocol (port 20000) and Triple protocol (port 50052).
+The client discovers providers from ZooKeeper through the registry field in ReferenceConfig and performs generic calls via config/generic.GenericService.

 ## Run the Java Server